Sensor-based sorting: Bulk/ pilot testing

 To gather relevant statistical data higher sample masses are needed in some cases.
 Thus, transportation of the sample into the mini-bulk testing facility becomes unviable and the equipment is set up in the field.
-Containerised units in conjunction with Diesel-powered crushing and screening equipment are often applied and used for production test runs under full scale operating conditions.
+Containerized units in conjunction with Diesel-powered crushing and screening equipment are often applied and used for production test runs under full scale operating conditions.

 Process efficiency

 The process efficiency of sensor-based ore sorting is described in detail by C. Robben in 2014.
 The total process efficiency is subdivided into the following sub-process efficiencies; Platform efficiency, preparation efficiency, presentation efficiency, detection efficiency and separation efficiency.
 All the sub-process contribute to the total process efficiency, of course in combination with the liberation characteristics of the bulk material that the technology is applied to.
-The detailed description of the sib-processes and their contribution to the total process efficiency can be found in the literature.
+The detailed description of the sub-processes and their contribution to the total process efficiency can be found in the literature.